 Emergency Shelter Response

 Beginning in August, Commonwealth of Massachusetts has placed migrant families in Bedford for emergency shelter.
 The Governor has declared a state of emergency as the number of arriving migrants has sharply increased and the existing Emergency Shelter program is overwhelmed.
 Massachusetts has a “right to shelter” law for families with children and pregnant women, which means that shelter must be provided.
 The Town of Bedford has no role in the placement of families in local shelters.

 An interdepartmental working group including the Bedford Public Schools, Health Department, Youth and Family Services, Recreation, Town Manager’s Office, Police, and Fire have been meeting regularly to coordinate emergency assistance and services to these families.
 The Town is also coordinating with state officials and Bedford’s state legislative delegation, and is connecting with other municipalities who are also hosting emergency shelter for vulnerable families.
 Town social workers are working to connect families to state services including MassHealth and SNAP benefits.
 Hotel management has made space available to Town staff to meet with residents and provide play spaces.
 Cradles to Crayons is providing clothing and diapers.
 The Rotary Club of Bedford donated funds for car seats.
 Bedford C.E.R.T. and The Neighbor Brigade have been assisting with transportation for medical appointments.
 The Bedford Food Bank is also assisting families.

-The Governor announced on August 31 that National Guard personnel will soon be deployed to assist with the response at shelter sites without a contracted service provider, such as Bedford.
-Read the full announcement.
+National Guard personnel have been deployed to assist with the response at the Bedford shelter site.
+Read the Governor's August 31st announcement.